bobpace/devbox/README.md

 make gopath
 ```

-Run a volume container for the dotfiles:
+Run a volume container for home and dotfiles:

+    docker run --name home bobpace/home
     docker run --name dotfiles bobpace/dotfiles

-Run one of [devbox nodebox scalabox gobox] with --volumes-from dotfiles.
+Run one of [devbox nodebox scalabox gobox] with --volumes-from home and --volumes-from dotfiles.

-For convenience, you can use the scripts in devbox-scripts.sh to run containers with support to sudo docker commands and pass along any ssh keys you have added.
+The shell scripts in devbox-scripts.sh will pass along the docker socket, ssh agent, and X11 forwarding to a child container.

 ##Ssh keys for working with git